-Your experience will take you on an adrenalin-surging adventure experience in the heart of the world’s Great White Shark mecca that will leave you in awe of these gliding torpedoes of power.
+Your experience will take you on an adrenaline surging adventure experience in the heart of the world’s Great White Shark mecca that will leave you in awe of these gliding torpedoes of power.

-Volunteer for this project and become integral to the conservation of the greatest and yet most misunderstood, predatory force of the seas – the Great White Shark.
-Great White Sharks are intelligent and vulnerable, and deserving of sympathy and respect.
+Volunteer for this project and become integral to the conservation of the greatest and yet most misunderstood, predatory force of the seas – the shark.
+Great White Sharks are intelligent and vulnerable and deserving of sympathy and respect.
 A complex and precious species, they are doing their best to survive.

-White Shark Projects is a world-leading organization that champions the cause of the Great White Shark.
-Initially founded as a research institute, White Shark Projects has expanded its services to include an excellent film department; a diving and viewing centre; and a separate conservation and education department.
+White Shark Projects is a world-leading organisation that champions the cause of the Great White Shark and the Bronze Whaler Shark.
+Initially founded as a research institute, White Shark Projects has expanded its services to include an excellent film department, a diving and viewing centre and a separate conservation and education department.

-As a volunteer you’ll receive training in Great White Shark biology; research; behaviour; conservation; shark attacks and basic seamanship, inclusive of anchoring positions, wind directions, and shark tourism.
-Weather permitting; you will frequently go to sea, where you will become involved with all aspects of seamanship, shark conservation and ecotourism.
+As a volunteer you’ll receive training in Great White and Bronze Whaler Shark biology, research, behaviour, conservation, shark attacks and basic seamanship including anchoring positions, wind directions and shark tourism.
+Weather permitting you will frequently go to sea, where you will become involved with all aspects of seamanship, shark conservation and ecotourism.